 - Draft Directive No. 1R4, Counselling in Insolvency Matters

 - Draft amended BIA forms:

-Specific comments (with explanation) regarding the wording of the Directive and proposed revisions to the BIA Forms, which may further enhance LIT compliance with the regulatory framework and facilitate efficient management of the process, are appreciated.
+Specific comments (with explanation) regarding the wording of the Directive and proposed revisions to the BIA Forms, which may further enhance LIT compliance with the regulatory framework and facilitate efficient management of the process, were encouraged.

-While all submissions will be reviewed, it should be noted that comments with regard to the BIA’s legislative parameters and Bankruptcy and Insolvency General Rules which are applicable to insolvency counselling and LIT’s role, fall outside the scope of this consultation.
+While all submissions are being reviewed, it should be noted that comments with regard to the BIA’s legislative parameters and Bankruptcy and Insolvency General Rules which are applicable to insolvency counselling and LIT’s role, fall outside the scope of this consultation.